 Learning Skills - We are encouraging children at all times to be improving their Learning Skills.
-The stickers we present for achievement are linked to Learning Skills.

 Art- There are 7 areas of Art & Design for the children to master techniques in.
 Children should be looking at the work of a range of artists as inspiration for their work.